wannafly-top/wannafly-top.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey, my name is Huaien Zhang.
 I am a CS PhD Candidate at The Hong Kong Polytechnic University advised by Dr. Yu Pei.
 I also work closely with Dr. Yuqun Zhang and Dr. Shin Hwei Tan.

 Currently, I am interested in **software engineering** and **programming language**.
-Specifically, I foucs on applying various techniques e.g., static analysis to recognize potential bugs in software systems.
+Specifically, I foucs on applying various techniques such as static analysis and fuzzing to recognize potential bugs, vulnerabilities, and privacy leakage in software systems.

 Feel free to contact me!